The Clear Edge

 Partnerships (8 hours weekly): Signed 3 referral partners generating 12 new clients over 6 months. $144K annually in incremental revenue.

-Market expansion (6 hours weekly): Identified healthcare vertical with 3x higher transaction value.
+Market expansion (6 hours weekly): Identified a healthcare vertical with 3x higher transaction value.
 Tested with 4 pilots, 2 converted.
 Healthcare is now 18% of revenue.

 Thought leadership (4 hours weekly): Generated 8 inbound leads monthly (up from 2–3).
 Inbound converts at a 2x rate vs. outbound.